undocumented | Christina Felschen

 broadcasted on German public radio SWR on November 7 and 8, 2016, and again on August 14, 2018 >

-Kat Rodriguez has one of the hardest jobs along the US Mexican border.
-She supports Central American families in finding relatives who went missing on their journey to the US.
-All too often, they find their bodies in the Sonoran Desert behind Kat’s house.
-On her mission to stop the deaths, Kat crossed the desert on foot with 70 women, men, teenagers and me.
+Kat Rodriguez has one of the toughest jobs along the U.S.-Mexican border.
+She helps Central American families find relatives who have disappeared on their journey to the United States.
+All too often, their bodies are found in the Sonoran Desert behind Kat’s house.
+On her mission to stop the deaths, Kat crossed the desert on foot with 70 women, men, teenagers, and me.
 Join us in my radio feature.

 Borderland – undocumented migrants in the United States